SAAHMATHWORKS/predictionWords/README.md

 # predictionWords

-The goal of this exercise is to build

-A Shiny app that takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.
+The purpose of this project is to build a natural language model that suggests an appropriate next word in the user specified words sequence.
+Three types of data including twitter, news and blogs were consumed to train the model.